fullcalendar/temporal-polyfill/README.md

 ### `getTimeZoneOffset`

-Given a date marker in a specific time zone, returns the number of minutes offset from UTC.
+Given a date marker, returns the UTC offset in the time zone.
 A UTC offset of `-01:00` would yield `-60`.

 ```ts
 function getTimeZoneOffset(marker: number, timeZone?: string): number